ucsf-wynton/wynton-website-hpc/docs/hpc/about/roadmap.md

 _The below "timeline" is a rough outline on when we can expect different milestones to be accomplished - the order does not reflect their relative priorities or the amount of effort spent_.

-## Imminent

-* Operating system: Upgrade from CentOS 7 to Rocky 8.

 ## Near future